StarTalk

 Program Cost

-With the general support of the funds from the National Security Agency, the program will cover all associated costs for accepted students, including (1) tuition and learning materials, (2) meals and lodging, and (3) field trips during the residential program from July 7 to July 25, 2025.
+With the general support of the funds from the National Security Agency, the program will cover all associated costs for accepted students, including (1) tuition and learning materials, (2) meals and lodging, and (3) field trips during the residential program.

 Program Credit

-Students who successfully complete the program can potentially earn 6 credit hours and be placed out of CHN 1010 and CHN 1020 at Appalachian State University.
+Students who successfully complete the program can potentially earn 9 credit hours and be placed out of CHN 1010, CHN 1020 & CHN 1040 at Appalachian State University.
 But your school might decide whether you get credit or placement based upon its own criteria.
 The program can provide unofficial documentation, upon request, of successful completion of the program.

 How to Apply